Pelagicore/software-factory-blueprint/docs/articles/architecture/arch-intro.rst

 Reader's guide
 --------------

-- The :ref:`arch-concepts` chapter discusses concepts and associated guidelines.
 - The :ref:`arch-vertical-configurations` chapter presents various vertical configuration or sub-systems in the product.
 - The :ref:`arch-template` is a base document used for creating